 So that data may be provided for the excess loss exhibits described in this section, insurers that utilize claimant-based reporting must be able to identify multiple claimants arising from the same accident for those coverages involving a separate per- accident limit.

 Insurers that utilize accident-based reporting must be able to break out data for individual claimants for the excess loss exhibits described in this section.

-Year of Loss
+Date of Loss

-The year of the loss occurrence shall be reported.
+The date of the loss occurrence shall be reported.